calaldees/teachingWorkshops/teacherTraining/computingAcrossCurriculum.md

 Computing Terminology
 ---------------------

-These terms could be applied to all subjects
+These terms could be applied to _all_ subjects

 * Logic
-    * predicting analysing
+    * predicting analyzing
 * Algorithms
     * making steps & rules
 * Decomposition